dcyr/risqueAccidentRegen/README.md

 The fire model is based on the simulation experiment described in [Cyr et al. (2016)][1].
 The core of the model is a [cellular automaton][2] of stochastic propagation of fires to neighbouring cells until a predefined fire size is reached.

-Targetted fire regime are predefined by the user, i.e. that the length of the fire cycle (or average area burned annually) and fire size distribution must be provided.
-At this stage, fire spread probability is homogenous across all eligible (flammable) cells, although the current model structure could allows for differential fire spread probabilities.
+Targeted fire regime are predefined by the user, i.e. that the length of the fire cycle (or average area burned annually) and fire size distribution must be provided.
+At this stage, fire spread probability is homogeneous across all eligible (flammable) cells, although the current model structure could allow for differential fire spread probabilities.
 Only ignition probabilities currently vary among zones submitted to different fire regimes.

 -----------